szdytom/acc/README.md

 # acc
-A zero-dependence (sub) C compiler working in progress written in pure ISO C99.
+A zero-dependence (sub) C compiler working in progress written in pure ISO C.

 ## Build from source